 Export Controls Should Never Be An Afterthought

-This half-day export compliance course provides attendees with key details of the EAR.
-This export controls course begins with the basic concepts one needs to understand in order to execute essential global business operations in a compliant manner.
+This half-day Export Administration Regulations Course provides attendees with key details of export controls.
+It begins with the basic concepts one needs to understand in order to execute essential global business operations in a compliant manner.

-The subjects include who needs to comply, general prohibitions, record keeping, navigating the Commerce Control List (CCL), how to classify items on the CCL, how to determine license requirements, applying license exceptions, and more.
+This compliance training includes the subjects of who needs to comply, general prohibitions, record keeping, navigating the Commerce Control List (CCL), how to classify items on the CCL, how to determine license requirements, applying license exceptions, and more.

 Our expert instructor discusses products, why they are subject to U.S. Export Administration Regulations, and whether an exporter would need an export license.
 This interactive course ensures attendees leave with a working knowledge of the EAR.
 This Export Administration Regulations training will jumpstart your ability to apply the EAR to your products and technology.